RuralAnemone/wpd/unit-4/README.md

 	- to a level that I'm comfortable doing [leetcode problems](https://leetcode.com/problemset/) with it

-- use that knowledge to learn the [Miso](https://haskell-miso.org/) api
+- use that knowledge to learn the [Miso](https://haskell-miso.org/) API

 - use *that* knowledge to build a website